collindching/collinching.github.io/_pages/about.md

 ## Who I am

-Hey.
-I'm Collin and I am a data scientist.
-I help businesses make decisions through well-informed statistical analysis.
-I use R and Python on a daily basis, and am pretty handy with Excel too.

-I received my bachelors in statistics from UCLA in 2018, and don't have immediate plans for furthering my formal education.

-However, I consider this website to be continuation of my learning journey.
-In my free time, I'll be learning statistics and collecting notes and thoughts here.
+I'm Collin, a data scientist born and raised in the Bay Area.
+I studied statistics at UCLA and graduated in 2018.

-Currently, I'm a contract marketing decision scientist at FANG.
+I'm a contract marketing decision scientist at FANG, where I build marketing mix models.
+Before this, I studied data science at Metis.

+Currently, I'm focused on optimizing my technical skills and career capital.
+The goal is to leverage these for autonomy and social impact later on.

-Outside of work and study, I like to cook, play table tennis, and catch up with friends.
+Outside of work, I like to cook, watch Netflix, and play table tennis and other sports.

 ## Motivations for blogging